 Some of our posts may have affiliate links including this one.
 That means if you make a purchase I may get a commission (at no extra cost for you).
 To find out more about it read our Disclosure page

-In this guide, we will walk you through in easy-to-follow steps on How to buy on Binance.
+In this guide, I will walk you through in easy-to-follow steps on how to buy, sell and trade on Binance.